ChispasHK/Mundatus/README.md

 The app should be running on port 80.

 ### Easy Install Script
-The installation script is a shell script that only works with the Debian/Ubuntu family, with which we can automate the installation of mundatus.
+The installation script is a shell script that **only works with the Debian/Ubuntu family**, with which we can automate the installation of mundatus.

 The programs that install the script:
 * Apache